Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Current status, last actions:
 * started to include screw theory (also called PoE Product of Exponentials), based on skew matrices.
 This will probably speed up calculations.
 The extended DH parameter configuration with 6 parameters will remain, but Plücker coordinates will probably be added as option to define parameters.
+* following Pardos-Godor's book to develop closed calculations for inverse kinematics

 # Configuring a Robot